 Hello, my dear fellow acne sufferer.
-If you’ve arrived at this post, I’m sorry—because it means that you (or someone you love) is going through a hard time with acne, and it truly can wear down your hope and your self-esteem.
+If you’ve arrived at this post, I’m sorry—because it means that you (or someone you love) is going through a hard time with acne.
 I know the pain, and I know it can be extremely isolating.
 You are not alone.

 In this post, I’m going to give you a detailed history my acne, which I’ve had for 15 years, and how I finally cleared it (though, of course, I still get some acne; it’s just not as bad as before).